 After Hours Events

-Occasionally Easter can occur in May, but as long as that doesn’t happen, May is not a busy month in Disney World.
+Occasionally Easter can occur in May, but as long as that doesn’t happen, May is not a busy month at Disney World.

 As with any month, weekdays are less crowded than weekends.
 In May there is plenty of sunshine and warm weather, and events like the Flower and Garden Festival draw more guests on Saturday and Sunday.
 If you can go to the parks during the week, you will find light to moderate crowd levels.